A guide to how airline miles work

 Paying for hotels and rental cars

-Your rewards might also be used to help pay for hotel stays and rental cars on your trip.
-Keep in mind, you may need to book at specific hotels that your airline or travel credit card partners with.
+You may be able to use your miles to help pay for hotel stays and rental cars on your trip.
+But you may need to book at specific hotels that your airline or travel credit card partners with.
 So it’s a good idea to review the details before you make a reservation.

 How airline miles work FAQ